Initial events of the Rwandan genocide: Assassination of Prime Minister Uwilingiyimana and moderate Hutus

 During the night of 6 April to 7 April, the members of the Forces armées rwandaises, under the leadership of Bagosora, engaged in heated discourse with General Roméo Dallaire, then commander of the UNAMIR.
 UNAMIR served as the military and legal force behind the Prime Minister of Rwanda, in addition to its other peacekeeping duties.

-Madame Agathe Uwiligiyimana, the Rwandan Prime Minister, planned to launch an appeal for calm over the radio the following morning.
+Uwilingyimana planned to launch an appeal for national calm over radio the following morning.
 General Dallaire sent an armed escort of five Ghanaian and ten Belgian peacekeepers to Uwiligiyimana to accompany her to the radio station.
-However, the presidential guard took control of the state radio station that morning and Madame Uwilingyimana had to cancel her speech.
+However, the presidential guard took control of the state radio station that morning and Uwilingyimana had to cancel her speech.
 Later that day, the presidential guard assassinated her along with 10 Belgian UNAMIR peacekeepers.
 At 9:00 p.m., Dallaire learned that Belgians had been killed and Ghanaians brought to safety by Hutu forces.

 Many powerful moderate Hutus who favored the Arusha Accords were later assassinated.
 An attempt was made on the life of Faustin Twagiramungu, the prime minister of the Transitional Broad Based Government under the accords, but it failed thanks to the efforts of the UNAMIR.

 Execution of Belgian peacekeepers

 Memorial for the dead Belgian UNAMIR personnel in Kigali.

-The presidential guard captured the fifteen UN peacekeeping troops from UNAMIR, who had been protecting the country's prime minister, Madame Uwilingiyimana.
+The presidential guard captured the fifteen UN peacekeeping troops from UNAMIR, who had been protecting Uwilingiyimana.
 Five out of the fifteen were Ghanaian soldiers who were quickly set free.
 The other ten were Belgians from the Paracommando Brigade, shot and hacked with machetes.
 Major Bernard Ntuyahaga was convicted of the Belgians' murders in 2007.

 Bagosora and his entourage immediately advised General Dallaire that it was better for the Belgians to leave immediately because the radio accused them of being the perpetrators behind the attack on the presidential airplane.
 These accusations had aroused the uncontrollable anger of the group.
 Earlier in the year, General Dallaire had been told by an informer named "Jean-Pierre" in January 1994 that there was a plan to attack the Belgians in order to make them leave the UNAMIR, where they formed the largest contingent of soldiers.